adamzahraoui/Born2BeRoot/README.md

 Follow the link above to download the ISO file suitable for your system.

-### 🖥️ VirtualBox
-Steps to install VirtualBox on your system.

 ### 💿 Attaching ISO to VirtualBox
 How to attach the Debian ISO to your VirtualBox instance.